Ocala National Forest Lakes

 Lakes & Marion counties

 There are approximately 600 natural lakes in the Ocala National Forest with lakes Bryant, Mill Dam, Kerr, Crooked, Wildcat, Lou Echo, Grasshopper, Eaton and Quarry Fish Pond being the most popular.
-A booklet titles "Fishing Opportunities in the Ocala National Forest" by the Ocala National Forest Interpretive Association is available at the Visitors Welcome Center at the intersection of S.R.
+A booklet titled "Fishing Opportunities in the Ocala National Forest" by the Ocala National Forest Interpretive Association is available at the Visitors Welcome Center at the intersection of S.R.
 40 and C.R.
 315. This booklet describes sport fishing locations, with recommendations for fishing methods and accessibility, as well as a topographic map.

 Note: Lake Wildcat has a special regulation requiring all largemouth bass to be released immediately.